zhumingcheng697/NYU-Dining/journal.md

 - Added ability to map terminal color codes into styled `HTML` code to send in emails

 - Added ability to remember (during the session) and forget whether the users prefer to email themselves error messages and which email address they prefer

+### Thursday: September 17, 2020 (5 hours)

+- Added ability to email error messages automatically after the test finishes

+- Added ability to save user’s email configuration preferences to a JSON file and read from it

+- Added `devMode` for maximum automation and minimal user input and interaction

+- Added ability to automatically rerun the test after a set interval when running under `devMode`

+- Updated README.md